 At a certain point in their journey, the monks heard the screams of a woman coming from a nearby river.
 They rushed to see what was happening and in the middle of the river they saw a naked woman who was drowning.
 The older monk swiftly threw off his robes, dove into the water and rescued the woman.
 He then brought her to the riverbank and proceeded to cover her with his spare robes.
 After assuring himself that she was safe and well, the two monks continued on their journey.

 The rest of their journey was quite different.
-The river incident had quite an affect on the younger monk who for the rest of the journey had surly comportment and refused to even speak to the older monk.
+The river incident had quite an effect on the younger monk who for the rest of the journey was surly and refused to even speak to the older monk.

-A few days later, the monks arrived at their destination – a monastery they were going to be staying at for the next few months.
+A few days later, the monks arrived at their destination – a monastery they were going to stay for the next few months.
 At this point, the young monk started to ostracize the older monk and refused to even acknowledge his presence.
-The older monk was rather dismayed and worried about the comportment of his friend and so one day he confronted the younger monk saying: “Please, young sir, why have you changed?
+The older monk was rather dismayed and worried about the comportment of his friend, so he confronted the younger monk: “Please, young sir, why have you changed?
 What have I done to warrant being treated in this manner?
 If I have said or done something that has hurt you then I am truly sorry and I must have done it mindlessly and certainly without intention”.
-The young monk replied: “You are not a true monk – you have broken the vows we’ve taken and as such, I may no longer be associated with you”.
+The young monk replied: “You are not a true monk – you have broken the vows we’ve taken and as such, I no longer wish to be associated with you”.
 The older monk was rather shocked to hear this and asked what rules had been broken.
 The younger monk replied: “Not only did you touch a woman but you touched a naked woman and gave her the robes of a monk”.
-“How very true” replied the elder, “I saved the woman and carried her to the banks of the river, I made sure that she was warm and well and then I left her on the banks of the river.
+“How very true” replied the elder, “I saved the woman and carried her to the banks of the river, I made sure that she was warm and well and then I left her.
 However, it would appear that you are still carrying her around on your shoulders!
 In all these years of so-called practice of the Buddhist path, you have learned absolutely nothing.
 You cannot live without your rules and regulations – what a small and wasted life!”